Magnetized vortex in three-dimensional $\mathrm{f(R)}$ gravity: The BH-vortex system in modified gravity

 Our purpose is to obtain BH-like compact objects.
-In pursuit of this, we consider only physically admissible solutions [Eq. \eqref{Eqh}] from the theory, i.e., $h(r)=r-r_0$.
+In pursuit of this, we consider only physically admissible solutions [Eq. \eqref{Eqh}] from the theory, i.e., $h(r)=r-r_0$\footnote{The parameter $r_0$ may take arbitrary values.
+However, it is convenient to keep $r_0$ small once it is a comparison of the vortex matter and the horizontal event.
+That convenience is because minimal variations in $r_0$ induce abrupt changes in the magnetic vortices.}.
 Indeed, the function $h(r)=r-r_0$ represents a simple and linear form of a curvilinear coordinate function in three-dimensional spacetime.
 In this framework, one can interpret the parameter $r_0$ as the BH mass.
 Thus, this function constitutes a modification of the radial term of the Schwarzschild-like metric.
 By analogy with the Schwarzschild-like BH, this metric function profile implies that the temporal term assumes negative values for $r<r_0$, suggesting the existence of an event horizon at $r=r_0$.
-Furthermore, in the limit $r \to r_0$, the temporal contribution vanishes, ensuring an essential feature of an event horizon \cite{Carroll}.
+Furthermore, in the limit $r \to r_0$, the temporal contribution vanishes, ensuring an essential feature of an event horizon \cite{Carroll} \footnote{It is worth emphasizing that, in the limit $\alpha\to 0$, the action \eqref{1} reduces to the standard (na\"{i}ve) formulation of the theory, viz., $S=\int\, d^{3}x\, \sqrt{-g}\left[-\frac{1}{16\pi}R+\mathcal{L}_{\text{matter}}\right]$.
+In this regime, the Einstein field equations of general relativity are recovered, i.e., $R_{\mu\nu} - \frac{1}{2}g_{\mu\nu}R = T_{\mu\nu}$, which admit recovering the Schwarzschild solution as a particular case.
+Alternatively, by parametrizing the theory through the inclusion of a $f(R)$-term arising from quantum fluctuations of the metric, viz., $f(R) = \alpha R$, one obtains a Schwarzschild-like theory, in which we reorganize all relevant parameters in the constant $r_0$.
+Furthermore, it is noteworthy that Eq. \eqref{Eq13} reduces to $h''(r)=0$ in the limit of the standard theory, precisely matching the result found in the classical Schwarzschild solution.
+For further details, see Refs. \cite{Carroll}.}.

 Once we have the emergence of a BH-like compact object, it becomes necessary to evaluate the stability of this cosmological object.
 For this assessment, let us adopt the metric function solution $h(r)=r-r_0$ [Eq. \eqref{Eqh}] and investigate the quadratic invariant of the Ricci tensor and the Kretschmann scalar.
 Through direct calculation for the metric \eqref{3}, the quadratic invariant of the Ricci tensor is